jdjakub/phd-thesis/ch-state-first.md

 ## Ideal Expression for Id

+joel{
 \vspace{-0.1em}
 \joel{ ^ Without this command, LaTeX absent-mindedly inserts a giant vertical gap at this point.
        This gives it a prod, focusing its attention and making it realise its mistake.
-       (As usual, LaTeX defies comprehension in non-anthromorphic terms.) }
+       (As usual, LaTeX defies comprehension in non-anthromorphic terms.) }}

+*Note: this section is written in the first person as this best fits with the subjectivity of Heuristic\ \ref{ideal-expr}.
+It provides the motivation for the notation we use to implement \OROM{}.*

 In-keeping with its aims of minimality and self-sustainability, Id as a whole is "bootstrapped" into existence by its initialisation code.
 Each step of this code makes use of any parts of the system set up by the previous steps.
 The paper itself consists of mostly prose, several code listings, and full C sources for a sample implementation at the end.
 It also provides several diagrams.
 But to understand it, I repeatedly found myself drawing *extra* diagrams.

 For example, the first acts of the running system boil down to initialising the three or so objects.
 This consists of allocating memory, interpreting it as a C struct and then filling in fields in a mundane manner.
 I had great difficulty following the specifics in my head, but when I drew tables in the style of their diagrams I readily saw what what going on.
-I personally would have preferred these to have been in the paper in the first place, but I am not necessarily representative of those who read it.^[Besides that, the \OSFA{} approach is perhaps unavoidable for static print media.]
+I personally would have preferred these to have been in the paper in the first place, but I am not necessarily representative of those who read it.

 \joel{Other areas like messaging semantics could still be quite confusing.
 After all, should we expect to be able to predict the entire future evolution of a dynamical system from a static description of its initial state, such as source code?
 Is this not why debuggers exist?}

 At any rate, in order to solidify my understanding, there was no better way than to run the thing and explore it.
 And yet, having already "de-compiled" English text and C source code into object diagrams, it is a shame to have to compile it all back to struct member assignments.
 Worse, the reference system does not even have text I/O when it is run, let alone some sort of GUI.^[That is, the (un)intended user interface for Id ends up being a C debugger!]
 Faced with the necessity of adding *some* UI, it seemed a waste of effort to end up with a system that must be continually polled for its current state at a terminal prompt.